mattthughes/souls-like-gallery-app/README.md

 #### Sign in Page

 This feature will allow users to log in to an existing account to gain access to the applications features such as creating posts, leaving comments and likes.
+The navigation bar component was reused to have the same navigation bar on all pages.

 ##### Mobile Sign in view